-- Related Activities: 5.
-Local Policies for Fixed-Income Households; 6.
-Local Policies for Work-Able Households; 7.
-Local Income and Asset Verification Policy; 8.
-Local Interim Processing and Verification Policies (HCV/PH) - Removed 90-day and 20% rule for Interims: For households with a Section 8 voucher, their rent is based on their income.
-During normal operations, we only process an interim (change in their rent) if they have lost at least 20% of their household income and that decrease is expected to last more than 90-days.
-We propose to remove those requirements so that families can find relief during a crisis. - Related Activity: 8.
+- Related Activity: 8.
 Local Interim Processing and Verification Policies (HCV/PH) - Deferred HQS Inspections: Inspections require in-home visits and can require more than one trip to a single residence.
 During a time of crisis when needed, we would defer regular and quality control HQS inspections to the household's next scheduled inspection date.
 This means that THA may accept a landlord's self-certification that the unit meets HQS or putting off these inspections until we have recovered from the crisis or until the next regular inspection is due, whichever is sooner.
 For quality assurance (QA) purposes and to retain program integrity, THA would increase its QA inspections and run targeted inspections on units with past of frequent HQS deficiencies. - Related Activity: 25.
 Modify HQS